HLA-A33: A*3301 distribution

-The first distribution appears to have a Western distribution that introgresses into Europe as a result of the Post-neolithic periods.
-It is commonly found in linkage disequilibration within the A*3301-Cw*0802-B*1402 haplotype which can be extended to DRB1 and DQB1 in certain instances (See Below).
-The source of its general expansion appears to be the middle east or the levant, as it is found in the Palestinian population.
-B14 splits into B64 (B*1401) and B65 (B*1402) but the only Arabian people which show both antigens are the United Arab Emirates.
+The first distribution appears to have a Western distribution that introgresses into Europe as a result of the post-Neolithic periods.
+It is commonly found in linkage disequilibration within the A*3301-Cw*0802-B*1402 haplotype which can be extended to DRB1 and DQB1 in certain instances (see below).
+The source of its general expansion appears to be the Middle East or the Levant, as it is found in the Palestinian population.
+B14 splits into B64 (B*1401) and B65 (B*1402).

 A*3303 distribution

-Certain alleles confound population histories.
-At the top of that list is A*3303.
-This allele appears to jump, figuratively, out of West Africa into South Asia.
-The point of origin is Africa, most likely central or western Africa given the low levels in East Africa (although much of East Africa is undersampled).
-In certain tested populations of the Middle East the leve of A*3303 is either very low, or non-existent.
-Within East Africa Sudan appears to be the highest at around 2%.
-The frequency of A*3303 begins to rise in eastern Arabia (Oman, UAE) and then markedly rise in the Brahui and Balochi of Pakistan.
-One haplotype stands out, the A33-B58-DR3-DQ2 haplotype which is found in West Africa, in Sudan, and Pakistan, scattered along West Indias coast, the Turkic republics and appears to have recently introgressed into Korea (post-Yayoi period of Japan) and China.
-So recent arrival into Asia that the level of HLA DR3-DQ2 in Korea of 2.9%.
-Korea is the major recent source of Japanese genes, by the Yayoi period that lasted from 3000 to 1600 years ago approximately 3/4ths of Japanese genetic makeup is attributed to this migration.
-And yet there is trace DR3-DQ2 in Japanese, none in the Ainu nor many other indigenous Siberian groups.
+The distribution of A*3303 varies across populations.
+It has been found at relatively low frequencies in samples of East Asian populations (Korean, 16.49; Javanese, 15.61%; Vietnamese, 11.5%).
+These frequencies increase in studies of populations from Western India, such as Maharashtra.

-A33 Haplotypes
+A33 haplotypes

 A33-Cw8-B14-DR1-DQ5

 When dealing with haplotypes, if one assumes that linkage disequilibrium is random, then one can estimate the time of equilibration based on the size of the haplotype, the A-B-DR haplotype is over 2 million nucleotides in length.
 Given this length it is unlikely it spread during the Neolithic period.
-A more like guess as to when it spread was the early historic period, with the spread of the Phoenician and Mycenaean culture throughout the mediterranean.
+A more likely guess as to when it spread was the early historic period, with the spread of the Phoenician and Mycenaean culture throughout the mediterranean.
 Its presence in India, particularly northern India, indicates possible spread of this haplotype within the Black Sea region prior to the migration of Indo-Aryan culture across the Indus River.
 The specific nomenclature for this type is: